ForNeVeR/praefectus/docs/rfcs/command-line-interface.md

 Praefectus supports the following command line options:

-- `--config <configPath>` to choose a path to the configuration file.
-By default, Praefectus will look for a `praefectus.json` file in the same directory as the Praefectus executable file
 - `--help` to print a quick help message
 - `--version` to print Praefectus version in format `Praefectus v{version}`